 Once you have selected your carpet and measured and prepped your stairs, you are ready to begin installing your new carpet.
-This article details how to install carpet on stairs, covering the full tread and riser (i.e., not a stair runner).
-However, if you are looking to install a carpet runner on your stairs, the following instructions can be modified accordingly.
+Learn how to install carpet to cover the full tread and riser using the French cap method.
+If you are installing a stair runner, the instructions can be modified accordingly.
+You will need carpeting, stapler, knee kicker, and cutting tools.

 There are two basic methods of installing carpet on stairs: the waterfall method and the French cap method.
 The waterfall method involves bringing the carpet over the edge of the tread and essentially bringing it straight down to meet the next tread, without fastening it to the riser.
 It is a simpler and quicker method than doing French caps, but it does not provide as nice of a finish.